-Haitian High School Basketball Star Arrested In West Texas
+Guerdwich Montimere - The story of Haitian High School Basketball Star Jerry Joseph In West Texas

-True Story - In West Texas, a Haitian student who led his high school basketball team to the state playoffs last season was arrested this week.
-Turns out he is not Jerry Joseph, the 16-year-old high school basketball star everyone thinks he is.
-Instead, he was actually 22-year-old Guerdwich Montimere, a Haitian man who already graduated high school in Fort Lauderdale Florida.
+Back in Otober 2010 In West Texas, a Haitian student who led his high school basketball team to the state playoffs last season was arrested.
+It turned out that he wasn't Jerry Joseph, the 16-year-old high school basketball star as everyone believed.
+Rather, he was identified as Guerdwich Montimere, a 22-year-old Haitian man who had already completed his high school education in Fort Lauderdale, Florida.

 Why would a grown man want to go back to high school to pose as a teenage basketball star?